 Of course there are pretty obvious differences.
 The countries have very different histories, demographics, economies and political systems.
 Even pre-revolution, Libya was a very different kind of police state to Syria.
-Whereas Syria is run ostensibly as a 1-party state (if with a dynastic succession), Gaddafi's Libya was very much a 1-person show, a military dictatorship wrapped in leftist antri-imperialist logic.
-Ironically, despite this military basis for Gaddafi's rule, he had a relatively weak army, relying on a network of patronage and fear to rule.
+Whereas Syria is run ostensibly as a 1-party state (if with a dynastic succession), Gaddafi’s Libya was very much a 1-person show, a military dictatorship wrapped in leftist antri-imperialist rhetoric.
+Ironically, despite this military basis for Gaddafi’s rule, he had a relatively weak army, relying on a network of patronage and fear to rule.
 The formal military was kept weak so another coup could not follow his.
-Syria's military, on the other hand, was designed to project power in the region.
+Syria’s military, on the other hand, is designed to project power in the region.

 Despite all these differences, there are some similarities in the popular uprising against the state.
 The uprising has largely been a grass-roots rebellion starting from younger members of society, initially protesting peacefully, but turning to violence in the face of an extremely violent crackdown on protest.
 In both cases, we have seen tanks and artillery turned on civilian populations.

 Once the protest and crackdown proceeded, another big difference opened up: the international response.
 Whereas the Libyan uprising requested and received an international military response, that has not happened in Syria.
 Governments and analysts on the left side of politics in countries like South Africa argued that Libya’s crisis would better have been resolved by peaceful intervention, delegations and negotiators, and the like.
 I have heard tearful commentary on South African radio about what a pity so much of Libya’s infrastructure was destroyed.
 Well, it’s happening in Syria too, and no one this time can blame NATO bombers.